KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/platforms-windows/index.md

 While Windows does not have a standard directory where to install icons from an icon theme, it is possible to bundle the necessary Breeze icons together with your Windows application.

-This is performed by Craft automatically when kiconthemes is correctly set up for the project and the breeze-icons are included as a dependency for your project.
+This is performed by Craft automatically when KIconThemes is correctly set up for the project and Breeze icons are included as a dependency in your project.

 To set up KIconThemes, see the above section [KIconThemes](#kiconthemes).

-To add breeze-icons as a dependency for your project, add this to your Craft blueprint:
+To add Breeze icons as a dependency for your project, add this to your Craft blueprint:

 ```python
 def setDependencies(self):